ifmelate/n8n-workflow-builder-mcp/README.md

 This project provides a Model Context Protocol (MCP) server for building and manipulating n8n workflows JSON in Cursor IDE.
 It's a way to build n8n workflows just by prompting with AI in chat.

+## Current status of implementation

+It's in early development stage.
+Basically, it's working, but sometimes llm agents put wrong parameters in the request.
+I plan to find a way to fix this.
+Also, initial prompt does matter.
+If it's not clear, the agent will go wrong way.

 ## Key Features

 - **Workflow Management**: Create, update, and execute n8n workflows programmatically (execute is not implemented yet)